 We were able to verify that the founder directed each movement, made all kinds of decision and definition, and was involved in daily operational tasks.
 These decisions, basically, they held on to their intuition.
 Although Héctor said that the management numbers were available and that this was not the root of the problem, it became clear to us that it was the tip of the iceberg.
 Because although there were accounting numbers of the company, there were no indicators reflecting his "health": increase, real profitability, etc. Even Héctor was also not aware of the real profitability that the business was generating.
 So, lack of management information and measurement parameters made decision-making arbitrary, that effective delegation was not feasible, and that a strategy without clear objectives would raise doubts about the company's north.

-On the other hand, we found that many work processes were not clear to collaborators, in addition to rudimentary and inefficient.
+On the other side, we found that many work processes were not clear to collaborators, in addition to rudimentary and inefficient.
 When asked why things were done in such a way, the quintessential answer was: "We always did it that way".
 Many tasks had to be modernized with adequate technology and computerization.
 AND, the staff, trained in handling new tools.

 We detected that there was no budget forecast for investments, nor an assigned salary for the owner of the company (key factor; can delve into it in: https://www.dinka.com.ar/retribucion-del-empresario-sueldo-o-dividendos.php)